Tara Peterson: Career

 Following the 2021–22 season, Nina Roth retired from competitive curling and the team added Cory Thiesse (née Christensen) as their new third.
 After a semifinal finish at the US Open of Curling, the team missed the playoffs at both the 2022 National and the 2022 Tour Challenge Slam events.
 They represented the United States at the 2022 Pan Continental Curling Championships where they finished first in the round robin with a 7–1 record.
 They then lost to South Korea and Canada in the semifinal and bronze medal game respectively, finishing fourth.
 In their next event, Team Peterson reached the semifinals of the Red Deer Curling Classic where they lost to Rachel Homan.
 At the 2022 Masters, the team made it to the semifinals before losing to the Einarson rink.
 The following week, they won the Curl Mesabi Classic.
 In the new year, the team went undefeated to claim the 2023 United States Women's Curling Championship, defeating Delaney Strouse 8–5 in the final.
 This qualified them for the 2023 World Women's Curling Championship where they finished just outside the playoffs with a 6–6 record.
 The team ended their season at the 2023 Players' Championship and the 2023 Champions Cup Grand Slam events where they reached the quarterfinals and semifinals respectively.

 Team Peterson won their second event of the 2023–24 season, losing just one game en route to claiming the US Open of Curling.
 They also had a semifinal finish at the 2023 Stu Sells Oakville Tankard and a quarterfinal appearance at the 2023 Curlers Corner Autumn Gold Curling Classic.
 For the 2023 Pan Continental Curling Championships, the team changed their lineup with Peterson and Becca Hamilton switching positions to second and lead on the team respectively.
 The move worked as they finished 6–1 through the round robin.
 After a semifinal loss to Japan's Satsuki Fujisawa, Team Peterson bounced back to claim the bronze medal, stealing in an extra end to defeat Canada's Kerri Einarson.
 In Grand Slam play, they only qualified in one of the four events they played in, the 2023 Masters, losing in the quarterfinals to Silvana Tirinzoni.
 At the 2024 United States Women's Curling Championship, the Peterson rink lost their first game to Sarah Anderson before running the table the rest of the event.
 In the final, they doubled up on Team Anderson 10–5 to defend their title as national champions and qualify for the 2024 World Women's Curling Championship.
 At Worlds, the team struggled to find consistency, ultimately finishing 6–6 and failing to reach the playoffs for a second year in a row.
+Hamilton would announce that she would be stepping back from women's curling at the end of the season.
+Team Peterson would later announce that Taylor Anderson-Heide would be joining the team as their new lead.